closings@gurveylaw.com 404-997-8569

 There is only one reason to have two separate documents - ONE to show the Lender that the Seller is the Beneficiary to stop the due on sale clause ... the OTHER is to show the Judge if the Sellers ever claim they still own the property and sue you.
 Smells funny, right?
 You can't have it both ways.
 This method is just setting those up for participating in Mortgage Fraud!
 There, I said it.
 If you tell me the Sellers are going to really stay involved -or its all being done for estate planning and asset protection purposes ... that's something else.
 It's also unlikely for Investor to do this for Sellers.

 A Trust is set up straight forward: The investor tells us what they want the name of the Trust to be, identifies the Trustee and identifies the Beneficiary.
 Simple.
-We draft them up.

 It does what you want it to do - hold property and keep information about the Beneficiaries out of the public view.
 Does it stop the lender from calling the note due?
 NOPE.
 But IF a lender is at the point of looking closely - they are less likely to question a Trust ... over an LLC ... or over a person who is clearly not the Borrower.
 BUT they all are close to unlikely between themselves.
+(BUT it is always the responsibility of the Buyer to be on top of what is going on with the lenders.)

 Copyright © The Gurvey Law Group, PC - All Rights Reserved.